anyblue/bird-auth/README.md

 const uuap = new birdAuth.baidu.uuap({
     username: 'xxx',
     password: 'xxx',
+    type: 3, // default 1 is username and password; 3 is username and verification code.
     uuapServer: 'http://xxx.baidu.com/login', // CAS auth url
     service: 'http://xxx.baidu.com/' // service address, if you don't know this url, you can logout you system, and get `service` parameters
 }, function(cookie) {